2nd Minnesota Sharpshooters Company: Actions during the Civil War

 As Lee's Army of Northern Virginia invaded Pennsylvania, George G. Meade, newly appointed commander of the Army of the Potomac quickly followed in order to prevent any assault on Philadelphia or Washington.
 When the two armies collided at Gettysburg, Company L and the rest of the 1st Minnesota Infantry was assigned to Major General Winfield Scott Hancock’s II Corps.
 The regiment did not engage until the second day of the battle when Company L detached as skirmishers and the balance of the force made the 1st Minnesota Infantry's famous charge which prevented Confederate forces from splitting the Union center.
 The entire 1st Minnesota Infantry helped to repulse Pickett's Charge on the third day of the battle and secure a Union victory.

 Company L remained formally attached to the 1st Minnesota Infantry until November 1863 when they were reassigned as an independent unit to the 1st Brigade, 2nd Division, 2nd Army Corps, Army of the Potomac, the same brigade which they had been serving in while attached to the 1st Minnesota Infantry.
 The company continued to serve even after the expiration of the 1st Minnesota Infantry's term in May 1864, fighting in the battles at the Wilderness, Spotsylvania Court House, Cold Harbor, and Petersburg.
 The company's term expired on March 19, 1865, and the unit disbanded.
 Veterans whose terms had not expired transferred to the 1st Minnesota Infantry Battalion, the successor unit to the original 1st Minnesota Infantry.
-Following Lee's surrender on April 9, 1865, the battalion took part in the Grand Review of the Army of the Potomac in Washington DC and mustered out in Louisville, Kentucky, on July 15, 1865.
+Some men of the Sharpshooters were also transferred to the 1st Minnesota Heavy Artillery Regiment.
+Following Lee's surrender on April 9, 1865, the 1st Minnesota Infantry Battalion took part in the Grand Review of the Army of the Potomac in Washington DC and mustered out in Louisville, Kentucky, on July 15, 1865.